phucanh1939/notes/docs/computer/ComputerArchitecture/Processor/Pipeline.md

   - If correct, continue as normal.
   - If incorrect, flush all executed instructions after the branch.
 - **Dynamic prediction:** Use history-based prediction (e.g., 1-bit or 2-bit branch history).
-- **Delayed branching:** Place independent instructions after the branch to execute while the branch decision is made.
+- **Delayed branching:** Place independent instructions after the branch to execute while the branch decision is made (usually compiler level)

 #### How to Flush Changes on Misprediction
 If a branch misprediction occurs: